Sarah Kaufman is one of the top fighters in women’s MMA.

 • a super-cool post-fight ritual that led to an amusing encounter in a hotel hallway,

 • and the one specific thing that separates a champion from an chump.

 It’s a great interview, and I’m sure you’re going to enjoy it.
-You can access it in four different ways
+You can access it in a couple of different ways

 - Subscribe to the Grapplearts Radio Podcast on iTunes (100% free)

 - Go to iTunes, Google Play, Soundcloud, or Stitcher and subscribe to the podcast itself.
 This interview is episode 007.
 Also a rating and a review is super appreciated!

 - Read the entire transcript below

 Stephan: Hello everybody, this is Stephan Kesting.
 Today I’m interviewing Sarah Kaufman.
 Depending who you ask, Sarah is somewhere in the top 5 pound for pound female fighters right now.
 She is the current Hard Core Fighting Championship Champion, the former Strike Force Champion, and always serves up a very exciting fight, so I’m so glad to be interviewing her.

 Stephan: So just to put things in context, when was your last fight and when is your next fight?